 I’ve always had a fascination with America’s most unique hotels and resorts.
-I have nothing against staying at an ordinary Holiday Inn or any typical Choice Hotel but there’s something magical about visiting a highly themed hotel that’s unlike any where you’ve ever been before.
+I have nothing against staying at an ordinary Holiday Inn but there’s something magical about visiting a highly themed hotel that’s unlike any where you’ve ever been before.
 Bigger isn’t always better but you may want to discover America’s 25 largest resorts.
 You’d be surprised to see how cool of a place you could stay on such a limited budget.

 Hotels With Water parks

 Hotels with indoor water parks have become very popular in the 21st century.
 Great Wolf Lodge Check out my list of America’s 20 Largest Indoor Water Parks.

 -Atlantis Paradise Island is actually located in Nassau, Bahamas but I still added it to this USA travel site because it is one of my all time favorite resorts in the entire world!

 Wilderness at The Smokies Indoor Waterpark Resort in Sevierville, TN.